 Rhetoric and Political Discourse

-Meredith M. Bagley (Ph.D., University of Texas).
+Meredith M. Bagley (Ph.D., University of Texas, Austin).
 Associate Professor.
 Her research uses rhetorical theory and critical methods to investigate the power of public texts (spoken, written, or symbolic) to shape identities, relationships, and power dynamics.
 She also does research in the area of sport communication.

 Beth S. Bennett (Ph.D., University of Iowa).
 Professor and Senior Associate Dean.
 Her research interests include the history rhetoric, especially classical and medieval rhetoric, and rhetorical analysis and study of electronic texts and critical literacy.